ansible/ansible/docs/docsite/rst/intro_getting_started.rst

 If you are using a version of ansible prior to 1.9 you will need to use the `--sudo` and `--sudo-user` options instead of `--become` and `--become-pass`

-(The sudo implementation is changeable in Ansible's configuration file if you happen to want to use a sudo replacement.
-Flags passed to sudo (like -H) can also be set there.)
+The sudo implementation is changeable in Ansible's configuration file if you want to use a sudo replacement.
+Flags passed to sudo (like -H) can also be set there.

 Now run a live command on all of your nodes: